 - Health Services Building, 3 Harry S. Truman Parkway, Annapolis, MD 21401 (Use Front Entrance)

-After completing the 2-hour training, certified trainees will receive a prescription for a naloxone kit that they can fill at certain pharmacies.
-The kit contains naloxone to administer to victims of an opioid overdose.
+After completing the 2-hour training, certified trainees will receive a kit that contains naloxone to administer to victims of an opioid overdose.
 Naloxone cannot be used to get “high” and is not addictive.

 Only participants 18 and older can become certified.
 Teens under 18 may take the training if accompanied by a parent or guardian; however, minors are not eligible for certification.